A US visa interview is your ticket to the United States. If you’re an old-time seaman who frequents there, the application can be very simple.

 - How will you be spending your time in the US?

 - Who will cover the cost of your travel?

 - What is the name of your joining port?

 - Who will take care of you in the US during emergencies?

 - Why do you want a US Visa if you are joining from a non-US port?

 This is important.
-The details presented here pertains to your transit in the US.
-Being familiar on them gives the impression that you are serious of your passage.
+The details presented here pertain to your transit in the US.
+Being familiar with them gives the impression that you are legit and serious about your passage.

 - Do you know anybody in the USA?